Key Takeaway

 The Discovery Process and Timing Issues

-The Rodriguez case addressed an important procedural issue: when is it appropriate for courts to grant summary judgment in staged accident cases without allowing more discovery?
+The Rodriguez case addressed an important procedural issue: when should courts grant summary judgment in staged accident cases without allowing more discovery?

-The court ruled that defendants cannot simply hope additional discovery will produce favorable evidence.
-Instead, they must demonstrate that specific evidence essential to their defense exists and is within the plaintiff’s exclusive control.
+The court ruled that defendants cannot simply hope more discovery will produce favorable evidence.
+They must show that specific evidence essential to their defense exists and that the plaintiff exclusively controls it.

 Protecting Yourself from Staged Accident Schemes